zzhangjii/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/journey4-adwc/LabGuide3.md

 #### **STEP 4: Navigate to Object Storage**

--  From the Autonomous Data Warehouse console, pull out the left side menu from the top-left corner and select **Object Storage**.
+-  From the Autonomous Data Warehouse console, pull out the left side menu from the top-left corner and select **Object Storage > Object Storage**.
 To revisit signing-in and navigating to ADW, please see [Lab 1](LabGuide1.md).

   ![](images/300/snap0014294.jpg)